Research Foci

 We are most interested in the diversity of life and it’s underlying evolutionary drivers.
 Organisms live in environments that vary through time and space, so how do they respond and adapt to their dynamic surroundings?

-To address this, we have a range of broad research foci targeting the interaction of species and their environments using integrative genomic approaches alongside laboratory studies.
+To address this, we have a range of broad research foci targeting the integrative use of genomic approaches alongside laboratory studies.

 understanding biodiversity